mikhailsirenko/mikhailsirenko/README.md

 - 🌱 I aim to understand how cities recover, adapt, or transform in the face of uncertain future events like pandemics, heatwaves, or segregation.
 - 📝 Check out our recent [publications](https://scholar.google.com/citations?user=ZzHyCt0AAAAJ&hl=en) to learn more about the findings from these repos.

+Here you can find the source code of some of my main projects 👇.

 <!--
 *Keywords*: urban science, machine learning, modelling & simulation, resilience, uncertainty.
 -->